-- Center of Conflict Resolution (CCR) in Chicago, IL – works pro bono as a certified mediator
+- Center of Conflict Resolution (CCR) in Chicago, IL – currently provides pro bono mediation services as a certified mediator

-- Health Justice Project Clinic of Loyola University Chicago School of Law, a medical-legal partnership focused on protecting health and housing rights of Chicago’s community – served as a client advocate and student attorney (2011-2014)
+- Health Justice Project of Loyola University Chicago School of Law, an interdisciplinary medical-legal partnership focused on protecting the health and housing rights of people in poverty in the Chicago region – served as a client advocate and student attorney (2011–2014)

-- Pantanal Center for Education and Research – volunteered on-site construction as a student engineer to bring solar energy and water filtration systems to a rural community in the Brazilian Pantanal (2009)
+- Pantanal Center for Education and Research – volunteered as a student engineer to help bring solar energy and water filtration systems to a rural community in the Pantanal region of Brazil (2009)